14 min read read

 Spotlight and Quick Look: Ensure your chosen editor registers file associations properly with Spotlight for system-wide file search.
 Consider editors that support Quick Look plugins for rapid file preview.

-Backup and Sync: Leverage macOS-native backup solutions including Time Machine and iCloud Drive integration.
+Backup and Sync: Use macOS-native backup solutions including Time Machine and iCloud Drive integration.
 Some editors provide superior integration with macOS backup systems compared to cross-platform alternatives.

 Professional Workflow Recommendations